Search our Site

 The first HOOK was sailed in 1984 with 12 boats racing from Racine, Wisconsin, to Menominee, Michigan.
 The finish line changed in 1986 to Sturgeon Bay, Wisconsin.
 In 2009, we brought the race back to the M & M Yacht Club in Menominee.
 The total race distance is now 189.04 nautical miles.
 In 1987, Mark Westdale, owner of Foxfire, a Hunter 54, set the current record for elapsed time, just under 24 hours.
 Chuck Gagnon, owner of Penny Express, an Express 30, holds the record for skippering the most consecutive HOOK races, twenty five.

-2014 marks the 31st consecutive running of the HOOK.
-That makes it our 30th anniversary!
-New for this year is a Cruising Division and a Single Handed Division.
+2015 marks the 32st consecutive running of the HOOK.
 The Cruising Division does not require a rating certificate and motoring is allowed.
 The Single Handed Division, like the Double Handed Division and PHRF divisions, will need a PHRF certificate.
 However, the Single Handed Division also requires evidence of a prior 24 hour solo passage, completion of a LMSS Solo Challenge event, or GLSS membership.
 Prior offshore experience is suggested but not required for all other divisions.

-The HOOK Race events start on Friday evening, July 18, 2014, at the Racine Yacht Club with dinner, live entertainment, and a skippers’ meeting.
+The HOOK Race events start on Friday evening, July 10, 2015, at the Racine Yacht Club with dinner, live entertainment, and a skippers’ meeting.
 Sailing Instructions are provided at registration or on the RYC website.
-On Saturday morning, July 19, the cruising fleet first warning is at 0830 hours.
+On Saturday morning, July 11, the cruising fleet first warning is at 0830 hours.
 The spinnaker (or non-cruising fleet) first warning is 1000.
 Both cruising and spinnaker fleets sail north to and through the Death’s Door passage between Door County, Wisconsin, and Washington Island and on in to Green Bay, ending across the Bay at Menominee, Michigan.
-This year there are no low water issues.
-Menominee harbor and Racine harbor (near the Racine Yacht Club) are both dredged.

 Questions?
 Please contact us.
 Entry forms, safety equipment standards, and other information are available at our website, www.racineyachtclub.org.